Frederick Law Olmsted Jr.: Career

+McMillan Commission

 In 1901, Olmsted was appointed by President Theodore Roosevelt as a member of the Senate Park Improvement Commission for the District of Columbia, commonly known as the McMillan Commission.
 He joined other notable architects and designers such as Daniel H. Burnham, Charles F. McKim and Augustus Saint-Gaudens, who were charged to "restore and develop the century-old plans of Major L'Enfant for Washington and to fit them to the conditions of today."
+Olmsted, aged 30, led his colleagues on a tour of Europe in order for them to deepen their understanding of European architecture and landscaping, but how to reshape Washington, D.C.
+Stops were made in Paris, Rome, Venice, Vienna and Budapest as well as pertinent towns, parks and public gardens, and private estates.
+Recognizing the age gap between himself and his peers, Olmsted called upon authoritative sources to educate them on the works of Andre Le Notre, parks, and city planning.

+With each stop, they immersed themselves in the classical beauty and thoughtful design that had stood the test of time.
+This journey wasn’t just about admiration; it was an opportunity to absorb the principles of design, scale, and grandeur.
+The experience sparked new ideas and offered a tangible blueprint for the monumental transformation they were about to undertake.
+Following their trip to Europe, an exhibit at the Corcoran Gallery of Art enthralled thousands of visitors on what the capital could look.
+L'Enfant's original plan made the United States Capitol the center of the city, but the addition of the Lincoln Memorial and Jefferson Memorial, Olmsted shifted the monumental core the from the mall to the Washington Monument.
 Their resulting McMillan Plan was approved and has guided federal planning in the District through review of projects and designs by the National Capital Planning Commission.

 In 1910, he was approached by the American Civic Association for advice on the creation of a new bureau of national parks.
 This initiated six years of correspondence, including this letter to the president of the Appalachian Mountain Club, dated January 19, 1912: